 The State Archives collects county government records series of statewide historical value, such as records pertaining to bonds, courts, land, marriage, wills and estates, and taxes.
-County government records that have been processed are described at the series level in the MARS Online Catalog and the Search Room card catalog.
+The county records collection includes nine categories: bonds, census, court records, land records, estate records, marriage and vital records, taxes, wills, and miscellaneous.
+County government records that have been processed are described at the series level in the online catalog.
+Container lists for selected county records are also available online.

 - Alien Registration and Naturalization - County records relating to the naturalization of foreign-born citizens in which the clerk of superior court acted as federal agent.
 The volumes can include photos of the applicant, country of origin, North Carolina county in which they were living, their profession, and the names of their children or other family members.

 The State Archives houses a large collection of the records of North Carolina's governors.
-For more information about the governors papers, consult the online catalog MARS at http://mars.archives.ncdcr.gov/.
+For more information about the governors papers, consult the online catalog and Governors Records finding aids.

-- Modern Governors' Papers - A small selection of records are available in digital format.
-Currently, this online collection includes the press releases, executive orders, and proclamations from Mike Easley and Bev Perdue's administrations.
+- Modern Governors' Papers - Currently, this online collection includes the press releases, executive orders, and proclamations from Mike Easley and Bev Perdue's administrations.

 State Agency Records